-This classic has been recently revamped and all heads are turning.
+This classic has been revamped and all heads are turning.
 While the whole space has had an overhaul, we're most psyched about the private dining room (which seats up to 60) fashioned by Martin Brudnizki Design Studio.
-Envision a room of harlequin stained glass, oak panelling, handwoven camouflage carpet and a bespoke bar and there's your very lavish abode for the night.
+Envision a room of harlequin stained glass, oak panelling, handwoven camouflage carpet and a bespoke bar, and there's your very lavish abode for the night.
 The menu will be whatever suits your personal taste (within reason, that is) and the music will come in the form of a baby grand piano, jazz trio or string quartet.
 Fancy.

 1-5 West Street, London WC2H 9NQ

 Italian cooking at its very best: from raw sea bream and slow-roast duck to risotto with Prosecco and oysters, they've got it handled.
 Their private and beautiful Remus Room is available to book in a bunch of different layouts, so you can pick the one that best suits your group.
 Design your own menu or pick one of their Classic or Bocca menus which start at £40; from the first to the last morsel you'll be howling your appreciation.

 12 Archer Street, London W1D 7BB

-The Delaunay is as slick as it is charming, and the menus are delicious and feature heavily with classic café dishes like moules frites and schnitzels.
+The Delaunay is as slick as it is charming, and the menus are delicious and feature classic café dishes like moules frites and schnitzel.
 It has two private dining rooms that seat 10 and 16 guests respectively (but can be joined to seat 24 if you're going BIG).
 Clad in beautiful wood panelling with lots of original paintings on the walls, the spaces feel well insulated and intimate.

 55 Aldwych, London WC2B 4BB